mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 [system.generator.capability.minReactive system.generator.capability.maxReactive]
 ```

 After obtaining the solution of the AC power flow analysis, the [`reactiveLimit!`](@ref reactiveLimit!) function is used to internally calculate the output powers of the generators and verify if these values exceed the defined limits.
-Consequently, the variable `violate` indicates whether there is a violation of limits.
+Consequently, the vector `violate` indicates the limit status for each generator, using `-1` for a minimum-limit violation, `1` for a maximum-limit violation, and `0` when no violation is detected.

 In the provided example, it can be observed that the `Generator 2` and `Generator 3` violate the maximum limit:
 ```@repl GeneratorReactivePowerLimits